Is Gran Fondo Hincapie for racers?

 Can someone else pick up my packet for me?

-For safety reasons, every participant must be present at packet pickup on Friday so that you can sign your waiver.
+For safety reasons, every participant must be present at packet pickup on Friday or Saturday so that you can sign your waiver.
 The waiver must be signed onsite with “wet ink”–a digital signature is not acceptable.
 Also, we want to ensure that the jersey fits the rider.

 What happens if it rains?